Why Government Contractors Should Care About Website Design and SEO

 Why SEO and Web Design Matter to Government Contractors

 The hurdles and barriers government contractors need to overcome have not only changed but have also become greater.
-The customer base for government contractors is becoming harder and harder to reach, and contractors have to do more than ever to break through.
+The customer base for government contractors is becoming harder and harder to reach, and contractors have to do more than ever to breakthrough.
 New marketing techniques and technologies must be considered to stay competitive.

 A Common Government Contractor Misconception About Website Design and SEO

 There is a common misconception among government contractors that their corporate websites and search engine ranking are not important to the growth and success of the business.
-But, listening to stories told by government decision-makers, our professional experience, and research from GovCon experts and SMEs in the federal space, have proven to us that this is very outdated thinking.
+But, listening to stories told by government decision-makers, our professional experience, and research from GovCon experts and SMEs in the federal space, has proven to us that this is very outdated thinking.

 According to studies by federal market research experts, Market Connections.